Jay Leno signs deal to host new car series for CNBC

-NEW YORK (Reuters) - Comedian Jay Leno, who was the host of NBC’s “Tonight Show” for more than 20 years, will return to television next year to host a new series about cars, the cable network CNBC said on Wednesday.
+NEW YORK, Oct 15 (Reuters) - Comedian Jay Leno, who was the host of NBC’s “Tonight Show” for more than 20 years, will return to television next year to host a new series about cars, the cable network CNBC said on Wednesday.

 The show, tentatively titled “Jay Leno’s Garage,” will be based on his Emmy Award-winning Web series.
 Leno will share his love of cars on the new series, which will premiere in 2015.